audrius59/PotatoShop/README.md

 - **POST /api/products** will create new product and will return all products.
 - **DELETE /api/products/{id}** will delete product and will return all products.
+- **POST /api/buy/{id}** do nothing, but useful for implementing notification message when items was bought by user.

 Request calls to api should be done by using ApiFactory.getInstance() that includes all api CRUD mocks.
 It will let for axios-mock-adapter to inject mocks and simulate basic CRUD: